'Chitty Chitty Bang Bang' actor Sally Ann Howes dies at 91

-Her son Andrew Hart Adler confirmed the death of his mother in an interview with the Press Association on Wednesday.
-He said the family hoped Howes could “hold on” until the Christmas screening of “Chitty Chitty Bang Bang,” but the actor’s nephew said she ultimately died peacefully in her sleep.
+Her son Andrew Hart Adler confirmed his mother’s death in an interview with the Press Association on Wednesday.
+Her nephew, Toby Howes, said on Twitter that the family hoped Howes could “hold on” until the Christmas screening of “Chitty Chitty Bang Bang,” but he said she ultimately died peacefully in her sleep.

 The cause of Howes’ death has not been released.